-And then, in the midst of all this frivolity, we discover that Burt the miner is dead.
+And then, in the midst of all this frivolity, we learn that Burt the miner is dead.
 Boyo.

-But this doesn’t dampen Jo’s desire to go hunting for mushrooms (we’ve all been there), and the Doctor looks like he’s been fatally wounded when he walks in on his companion as she is preparing to snog Professor Jones’ face off.
+But the bad news doesn’t dampen Jo’s desire to go hunting for mushrooms (we’ve all been there), and the Doctor looks like he’s been fatally wounded when he walks in on his companion just as she’s preparing to snog the Professor’s face off.

 Sue: He is so jealous.

-The Doctor tries to impress Jo with the blue crystal he took from Metebelis 3.
+The Doctor tries to impress Jo with the blue crystal he stole from Metebelis 3.

-Sue: He’s trying to compete, now.
-And it isn’t working.
+Sue: He’s trying to compete, but it isn’t working.
 He’s gutted.
 It isn’t sexual jealousy, though.
-He just wants to protect her.
-He doesn’t want to shag her, but he doesn’t want anyone else shagging her either.
+He wants to protect her.
+He doesn’t want to shag her, but he doesn’t want anybody else to shag her, either.

 The Doctor proves this by gently leading Cliff away, which leaves Jo at the mercy of a giant maggot.

-Sue: A feminist film theorist could have a field day with this.top
+Sue: A feminist film theorist would have a field day with this.

 Nicol: It looks like a Slinky.
-Just throw it down the stairs.
+Just throw it down some stairs.

-Yes, Nicol is back for more and she isn’t impressed by the maggots.
-I remind her what happened to Gary and she decides to shut up.
+Yes, Nicol’s back for more, and she isn’t a fan of the maggots.
+So I remind her what happened to Gary and she gives it a rest.

-UNIT have been tasked with keeping the locals away from the mine.
-And then, completely out of the blue, there is a reference to a pet cat at death’s door.
+Yes, UNIT have been tasked with keeping the locals away from the mine.
+And then, completely out of the blue, there’s a reference to a cat knocking on death’s door.

-Me: You’re just seeing patterns in things that aren’t there.
+Me: You’re seeing patterns in things that aren’t there, love.
 Don’t worry.

 Sue: Oh no. Not Mike Yates!

-Yates is pretending to be a government minister, but instead of preventing UNIT from blowing up the mine, he ignores the Doctor’s pleas and he allows the demolition to go ahead.
+Yates is pretending to be a government minister, but instead of preventing the mine from being blown up, he allows the demolition to go ahead instead.

-Sue: Right, so Yates has infiltrated the bad guys so successfully, he has actually become a bad guy himself.
+Sue: Right, so Yates has infiltrated the bad guys so successfully, he’s become a bad guy himself.
 Excellent work, Yates.
-Having said that, this scene where the Doctor and Yates try to stare each other out is great.
+Having said that, this scene where the Doctor and Yates stare each other out is brilliant.

-Me: It’s not every day that you get a reference to Nietzsche on children’s television.
+Me: It’s not every day you hear a reference to Nietzsche on children’s television.

-Sue: I’m just happy that the Brig is back in uniform.
+Sue: I’m just happy the Brig is back in uniform.
 I feel safer already.

 As Jo assists Professor Jones’ experiments to find a cure for the green death, Sue can see the writing on the wall.

-Sue: Jo isn’t going to make it out of this story, is she?
+Sue: Jo isn’t going to make it out of this story.
 They are setting it up for her to leave with this guy.
-I’m telling you, this is her last story.
+This is definitely her last story.

-Meanwhile, a cleaner at Global Chemicals stumbles across a tank full of slime and maggots.
-She runs away screaming.
+When a cleaner at Global Chemicals stumbles across a tank full of slime and maggots, she runs away screaming.

-Sue: They will turn into giant flies, you idiots!
+Sue: They’ll turn into giant flies, you idiots!
 I thought they were supposed to be the clever ones?

-As the maggots dig their way to the surface, Sue is amused by the Brigadier’s reference to a “dratted caterpillar”, and she couldn’t give a toss about the way Jon Pertwee pronounces the word chitinous.
+As the maggots dig their way to the surface, Sue couldn’t care less how Jon Pertwee pronounces the word chitinous.
 In fact, I haven’t seen her enjoy Doctor Who this much in ages.

 Sue: Even Yates is good in this.